mentalmove/HeapSort/README.md

 A tree is called a heap when all children are not greater than their parents.

 ## Create a heap
 Each parent having a child greater than itself has to swap its place with its greatest child.
+To create a heap efficiently, one should start with the last element having children and iterate towards the first element;
+if swapping was necessary, the process has to be repeated with the former parent (now placed at index of the formerly greatest child).